isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

 - text file with "distribution" keyword: number of samples and ratio per client for quantity skew, number of samples of each class per client for label skew.
 - text file with "intervals" keyword: each line corresponds to a client and its best interval.
-- other text files: result of the grid search, each line is a tuple (validation_accuracy, hyperparameters used), the file is ordered by validation_accuracy.
+- other text files: result of the grid search, each line is a tuple (validation_accuracy, hyperparameters used), the file is sorted in decreasing order by validation_accuracy.

 You can also tune the callbacks (i.e. early stopping) in the `experiment` function.